 1. Millions of People Have COPD and Don't Know It

 COPD tends to occur later in life, and some may think that coughing more often or feeling short of breath is just a part of getting older.
-According to Centers for Disease Control and Prevention (CDC), approximately 12 million Americans have a diagnosis of COPD, and another 12 million likely to have this condition and don’t know it.
+According to the Centers for Disease Control and Prevention (CDC), approximately 12 million Americans have a diagnosis of COPD, and another 12 million are likely to have this condition and don’t know it.

 If you have ongoing problems with your breathing or coughing, you should talk to your doctor and get tested, as these changes may not be due to age but underlying COPD.
 The sooner you start the treatment, the better will be your condition can be managed.
 COPD is currently the third leading cause of death in the US, killing more than 120,000 people every year.

 Photo Credit: LouieBaxter / istockphoto.com

 2. COPD Does Not Affect Only Smokers